-One of the most difficult and annoying things to deal with in WordPress blog management is spam entries.
-This could be in the form of blog comments, bots’ traffic, malicious attacks, or contact form entries.
+One of the most challenging and annoying things to deal with in WordPress blog management is spam entries.
+This could be blog comments, bots’ traffic, malicious attacks, or contact Form entries.

 Dealing with spam entries could take your productivity time away.
 Not to mention the potential havoc it could have on your blog performance and user experience.

-There are many web security applications developed today to combat bots traffic and other automated attacks.
+Today, many web security applications are developed to combat bot traffic and other automated attacks.
 One of which is Google reCAPTCHA v3.

-So, in today’s post, we will be looking at how to add Google reCAPTCHA v3 to Gravity Forms to stop spam and bot traffic from invading your web forms.
+So, in today’s post, we will look at how to add Google reCAPTCHA v3 to Gravity Forms to stop spam and bot traffic from invading your web forms.

 Follow the steps guide in this tutorial to integrate v3 reCAPTCHA into your WordPress web forms.